DocuWare/Validation-NodeJS-samples/README.md

 ```

 ###### TimeStamp
 Time stamp of the request.
-Datetime in UTC formatted in the [Roundtrip Roundtrip format](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#Roundtrip)
+Datetime in UTC formatted in the [Roundtrip format](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#Roundtrip)

 ###### UserName
 The long name of the DocuWare user that requests the validation.